“I need to know all the law first!”

 For sure, commercial bar courses can help you.
 I talked about how to use them for effective learning.
 But who says you need to do everything they suggest (pretty sure you skipped some reading assignments in college or law school) or enroll in a huge course in the first place (consider who inception’d the idea it was necessary into your head in the first place)?

-Our minds play a trick on us where we think that the more extreme an action is, or the more we pay for something, the more we think it’ll change things.
+Our minds play a trick on us where we think that the more extreme an action is, or the more we pay for something, the more we get invested in it and think it’ll change things.

-Interestingly enough, some will pay $1000s on autopilot for the privilege of sitting through an overwhelming course, but all bets are off when it comes to a book (or something that streamlines the massive overload caused by courses).
+Interestingly enough, some will pay 1000s of dollars for the privilege of sitting through an overwhelming course, but all bets are off when it comes to a book (or something that streamlines the massive overload caused by courses).
 All of a sudden, they now have to tighten their budget elsewhere and debate minutiae instead of looking at the biggest cost.

 Ask yourself: Are you doing something because you’re supposed to or because it’s helping you prepare?